 The Law Office of Scott C. Smith is committed to providing high-quality legal representation to clients accused of federal and state crimes.
-As an Austin criminal attorney with over twenty years of experience, Mr. Smith is certified as a Criminal Law Specialist by the Texas Board of Legal Specialization and takes pride in strategic, assertive and effective representation of each client he serves.
+As an Austin criminal attorney with thirty years of experience, Mr. Smith is certified as a Criminal Law Specialist by the Texas Board of Legal Specialization and takes pride in strategic, assertive and effective representation of each client he serves.
 Mr. Smith has been recognized by his peers through Texas Monthly’s Super Lawyer list as one of the top Texas criminal attorneys in Austin.

 Thanks again for working overtime with such determination.
 The outcome is greatly appreciated.
 I’d hire you again in a minute, but let’s hope not!

 You have been on my mind because I owe you a huge thanks.
 Thank you for taking such great care of me and my case.
 I hope they don’t – but if I ever have a friend or family member who needs a defense attorney I will recommend you to them!

 For the compassion you showed in responding to our early morning phone call … For the professionalism you demonstrated in handling our son’s case… For the dedication you gave to finding and getting the best possible resolution of his case… Our family will always be grateful.
 Thank you.